 10 Ways to Survive (and Thrive) in a Difficult Marriage

-1. Understand that the word “commitment” is the most important element in the meaning of love:
+1. Remember the most important element in the meaning of love is commitment.

 Great relationships are predicated on long-term faithfulness.
 Time is not just a great healer; time also provides the space we need to work things out.